 Indian Words In English

-Avatar (remember the movie) is the manifestation of a god, especially Vishnu.
+Avatar is the manifestation of a god, especially Vishnu.
 The word first appeared in English in the 18th century.
 Avatar is now also used to refer to a computer user’s visual representation within a game, and on a forum.
+There is a English movie with the name Avatar.

 Bungalow is a one-storied house.
 Derives from the Bengali word bangla meaning, literally, in the style of or belonging to Bengal.
 The word bungalow in English dates back to the 17th century when it was used to refer to a type of cottage built in Bengal for early European settlers.